 Where participant recruitment involves opt-out consent – where information is provided to the potential participant about the research and their involvement and where their participation is presumed unless they take action to decline – a specific request for approval of this recruitment process must be included in the application to the Ethics Committee.
 All sub-sections of section 2.3.6 (a-i) of the National Statement should be addressed in the application – outlined in either section 6.1.2 of the WA Health Ethics Application Form or section 6.6 of the NEAF.

-Where the PI of a project is a staff member of a Western Australian university but the project will recruit CAHS patients and/or involve CAHS staff or facilities ethics approval from the Princess Margaret Hospital Ethics Committee must be obtained.
+Where the PI of a project is a staff member of a Western Australian university but the project will recruit CAHS patients and/or involve CAHS staff or facilities ethics approval from the Child and Adolescent Health Service Ethics Committee must be obtained.
 WA Health institutions currently cannot accept the ethical approval granted to a project by a university HREC.
 University HRECs may choose to accept the ethical review of the PMH Ethics Committee.

+The RGS submission system will not currently be used for post approval applications – this will be in RGS stage 2.
 The following forms are to be used throughout WA Health to amend an authorised research project and meet the requirements of research monitoring (such as safety reporting and progress reports).
-Please note the Department of Health HREC has their own specific Ethics Amendment Form (which is used for both Administrative and Substantial Amendments, this should not be used for any other WA Health HREC).

 Applications for projects which are sponsored by commercial agencies (e.g. pharmaceutical companies or other industry bodies) will attract a fee.
 Fees are payable on submission.
 Further fees may be charged for amendments.
 Where a fully sponsored project does not undergo a full scientific, ethical or governance review an application fee will be payable but the amount will be determined on a case-by-case basis.